• Skip to primary navigation

 How to Make Brinjal Bhaji

-1. Pour some oil into a pan and allow it to warm up for a few minutes.
+Heat the Oil: Start by pouring some oil into a pan and let it warm up for a few minutes over medium heat.

 how to make brinjal bhaji Step 1-4